 At Midtown Dental Clinic, we understand that having a complete, natural smile is key to feeling confident in your daily life.
 We also know that on occasion, circumstances may arise that require a patient to receive a routine or emergency tooth extraction in order to preserve overall oral health.
-As your Richland dentists, Dr. Kristina Bunch and Dr. Chris Kleist know that the decision to extract can be a difficult one, and will make sure that every aspect of the procedure is as stress-free and comfortable as possible by keeping you well informed, aware of what is happening, and aware of what your choices are along the way.
+As your Richland dentists, Drs.
+Bunch and Kleist know that the decision to extract can be a difficult one, so they make sure that every aspect of the procedure is as stress-free and comfortable for our patients as possible by keeping you well informed, aware of what is happening, and aware of what your choices are along the way.

 When Is a Tooth Extraction Needed?

 A tooth extraction is performed only after all alternatives have been considered and ruled out.
 Situations that may lead to an extraction include:Infection or risk of infection from decay (may require emergency tooth extraction)

 A tooth that is severely damaged from trauma (may require emergency tooth extraction)

 Impacted wisdom teeth (results in a wisdom tooth extraction)